davidkirwan/andchat/README.md

 The Coderdojo is an open source, volunteer led, global movement of free coding clubs for young people.

-For more informatino see: http://coderdojo.com
+For more information see: http://coderdojo.com